Observational entropy with general quantum priors: Classical OE and reference states

 There exists another evocative re-writing of \eqref{Sigma0}, which in turn suggests that further structures may play a role in the definition of OE.
 Specifically, here we exhibit a \textit{dynamical} interpretation of OE, based on a measurement process defined as follows.

 Let $\rho=\sum_{x=1}^d\lambda_x\ketbra{\psi_x}$ be a diagonal decomposition of the state of the system.
-The stochastic process that we consider is associated to a prepare-and-measure protocol: with probability $\lambda_x$, the state $\ket{\psi_x}$ is prepared, and it is then measured with the POVM $\mathsf{M}=\{\Pi_y\}_y$, yielding outcome $y$ with a probability given by the Born rule, that is
+We consider a stochastic map associated to a prepare-and-measure protocol: with probability $\lambda_x$, the state $\ket{\psi_x}$ is prepared, and it is then measured with the POVM $\mathsf{M}=\{\Pi_y\}_y$, yielding outcome $y$ with a probability given by the Born rule, that is

 The subscript $F$ stands for ``forward''.
-This is because, as we will see in what follows, the quantity $\Sigma_{\mathsf{M}}(\rho)$ in~\eqref{Sigma0} emerges also from a comparison between the forward process defined above and a suitably defined ``reverse'' process.
+This is because, as we will see in what follows, the quantity $\Sigma_{\mathsf{M}}(\rho)$ in~\eqref{Sigma0} emerges also from a comparison between the forward map defined above and a suitably defined ``reverse'' map.

 Traditionally, the definition of the reverse process, given a forward process, relies on a detailed knowledge of the physical dynamics involved~\cite{crooks-theorem,esposito-RMP-review,landi-RMP-review}.
 In the absence of such knowledge, which is typically the case for a system interacting with a complex environment, one must resort to physical intuition, plausibility arguments, or, failing that, arbitrary assumptions.
 In order to avoid all this, a systematic recipe has recently been found~\cite{BS21,AwBS}, which allows to define the reverse process only from unavoidable rules of \textit{logical retrodiction}: specifically, Jeffrey's theory of probability kinematics~\cite{jeffrey} or, equivalently, Pearl's virtual evidence method~\cite{pearl,CHAN200567}.